tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.2.md

 ## Where to start?
 Building the DOM

 I wasn't sure where to start.
 Reusable components?
 State management?
 At the most fundamental level my framework needed to be able to create a DOM tree.
-Not only create a DOM tree, but do so declaratively rather than imperatively.
+My preference was not only create a DOM tree, but do so declaratively rather than imperatively.
 Let's take a look at the opposing methods.

 ```typescript
 const body = document.getElementByTagName('body');